 Across the Americas, independent scientists measure the flows of carbon between land and atmosphere, using a technique called eddy covariance, and then contribute their data to the AmeriFlux Network.
-The scientific community uses these measurements to assess responses and feedbacks of terrestrial ecosystems to the environment, including changes in climate, land use, and extreme events such as droughts, storms, or wildfire.
-AmeriFlux data sets help scientists examine crucial linkages between ecosystem processes and climate responses.
+The AmeriFlux Network works with scientists to standardize, quality check, and process data into common forms that the scientific community can use to examine crucial linkages between ecosystem processes and climate responses.

-Here, a data variable is defined as a set of magnitudes or values of a given physically or abstractly meaningful quantity measured by a sensor or derived by processing – e.g., air temperature or quality level.
-Similarly, a data variable label is defined as label assigned to a quantity and used to identify data within a data representation structure such as a file – e.g., TA, TA_F, TA_QC.
+Within the AmeriFlux Network, a data variable is defined as a set of magnitudes or values of a physically or abstractly meaningful quantity, e.g., air temperature or quality level.
+A data variable label is the assigned name used to identify and describe data within a dataset, e.g., TA, TA_F, TA_QC.
 Data variables can be measured directly by a sensor, or generated by data processing operations, which transform one or more data variables into new data variables.
 Data processing operations can be grouped into stages and data generated at each of these stages define data processing levels.

-- Spatial representativeness: which area is being represented by a variable (e.g., sensor surroundings or tower footprint);
+- Spatial representativeness: the area being represented by a variable (e.g., sensor surroundings or tower footprint);

 - Measured / derived: whether a data variable is measured directly or derived from measured data through data processing operations or execution of models;